ggramlich26/BZ10_upgrade/README.md

 - V6: Distribution volume in ml (Numeric Input widget, values 1-200, step size 1, only integers allowed)
 - V7: Volume offset in ml.
 This makes up for the water going through the hx but not into the cup (Numeric Input widget, values 0-100, step size 1, only integers allowed)
 - V8: Boiler heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V9: Boiler heater controller I parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V10: Boiler heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V11: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
-- V9: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V11: BU heater controller P parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
+- V1: BU heater controller D parameter: This is not necessary for normal operation but used for initial tuning of your machine (Numeric Input widget, values 0.01-100, step size 0.05)
-- V10: Preinfusion buildup time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
+- V14: Preinfusion buildup time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
-- V11: Preinfusion wait time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
+- V15: Preinfusion wait time in s (Numeric Input widget, values 0-20, step size 1, fractions would be ok)
-- V12: Standby wakup timer: in s after midnight (use Blynk time widget, reset widget or set to 0:00 to disable) **Requirements:** In order for this to work, your machine needs to be connected to a WiFi network, Blynk needs to be enabled and you have to add the Real-time clock widget to your Blynk app.
+- V16: Standby wakup timer: in s after midnight (use Blynk time widget, reset widget or set to 0:00 to disable) **Requirements:** In order for this to work, your machine needs to be connected to a WiFi network, Blynk needs to be enabled and you have to add the Real-time clock widget to your Blynk app.
 This allows your machine to retrieve the current time from the internet and calculate when it will need to wake up.
-- V13: Standby start time: time in s after which the machine goes into standby mode if no user interaction occurs (us Blynk time widget, reset widget or set to 0:00 to disable)
+- V17: Standby start time: time in s after which the machine goes into standby mode if no user interaction occurs (us Blynk time widget, reset widget or set to 0:00 to disable)
 You can use a SuperChart Widget for V1-V3
-- V14: Pump flow senser tick to volume conversion factor: This is not necessary for normal operation but used for initial tuning of your machine if necessary (Numeric input widget, values 0.001 to 10)
+- V18: Pump flow senser tick to volume conversion factor: This is not necessary for normal operation but used for initial tuning of your machine if necessary (Numeric input widget, values 0.001 to 10)
-- V15: Bypass flow senser tick to volume conversion factor: This is not necessary for normal operation but used for initial tuning of your machine if necessary (Numeric input widget, values 0.001 to 10)
+- V19: Bypass flow senser tick to volume conversion factor: This is not necessary for normal operation but used for initial tuning of your machine if necessary (Numeric input widget, values 0.001 to 10)

 ## Usage
 Your new espresso machine has a lot more functions than before.
 This is how you can use them